 All users can setup 2-step authentication that will require a numeric code along with a password to login.
 Beanstalk also detects multiple unsuccessful login attempts and automatically locks that user account and notifies the user of the access attempt by email.
-The potentially compromised login then remains locked until the user chooses to unlock it.

 For enhanced security, we provide a list of most recent unique IP addresses from which your account was accessed.
 We record IP addresses for web interface, API, Git and Subversion requests and group them by username.
 If you suspect malicious behavior on your account, you can view this information directly inside Beanstalk.
 It's an added peace of mind for any team.